-- 8732 – Open for connections from other domain controllers to the Directory Sync server.
+- 8732 - Open for connections from other domain controllers to the Directory Sync server.
 Not used for any connections outside your network.
-This port is used by domain controller password hooks.
+The domain controller password hooks use this port.

-- 8080 – Only used locally on Directory Sync service machine for web browser.
+- 8080 - This port is only used locally on the Directory Sync service machine for the web browser.
 You may block this port for any external connections.

 Synchronized user attributes

-Directory Sync will synchronize the following user attributes with Exchange and Rackspace Email mailboxes.
-Some attributes differ between Rackspace and Exchange mailboxes.
+Directory Sync synchronizes the following user attributes with Hosted Exchange and Rackspace Email mailboxes.
+Some attributes differ between Rackspace Email and Exchange mailboxes.

 - Email Address: mail

 - Display Name: displayName

 - First Name: givenName

 - Organization Unit: o (Rackspace Email only)

 - Mobile Number: mobile